JohnnyHendrix/Vorlesungen/ACS/acs_summary.md

       4. The employee removes the transaction from the transaction graph
       5. The vendor cannot spend the received funds
     - Required: Immutability

+  - &rarr; Blockchain

+    - Idea: Aggregate a set of valid transactions in a block and publish that block
+    - a transaction is committed when it appears in a block
+    - Chain the blocks using hash function to prevent insertion or removal of blocks after publishing
+    - &rarr; client needs to store newest hash values in order to detect any changes
+    - &rarr; Many clients are able to verify correct behaviour of bank

   - Bank: Transaction moves funds from one account to another account